-You’re ready for Google’s upcoming update, concerning core web vitals.
+You’re ready for Google’s update, concerning core web vitals.
 We’ve optimized the page experience parameters, such as LCP (loading time), FID (interactivity), CLS (visual stability) to help you deliver faster pages to your visitors and rank better in search results.
 Also, the fully rebuilt, lightweight core, allows your site to load faster and reach better performance results, on mobile and desktop.

 You get new features, such as customizable headers that can be designed and personalized with Flex.
 You can also enable a burger menu with a beautiful pop-up that can be fully personalized.

 Terms & requirements to upgrade your Flextheme to Pronto

 To upgrade and use Pronto, you’re required to have the following: